wp-plugins/hide-comments-feature/readme.txt

 Doesn't requires any configuration, just install and any trace of Comments will disappear.

-NOTE: This does NOT play with the core, so you are able to update both plugins and WordPress without any afraid.
+NOTE: This does NOT play with the core, so you are able to update both plugins and WordPress without any trouble.

 = Provided Custom Hooks =